-Appearance - The Canada Goose has a black crown, front of head, and neck, with distinctive white cheek patches and chinstrap, light creamy-brown breast, grey-brown back, underparts from belly to tail are whitish, and the beak and legs are black.
+Appearance: - The Canada Goose has a black crown, front of head, and neck, with distinctive white cheek patches and chinstrap, light creamy-brown breast, grey-brown back, underparts from belly to tail are whitish, and the beak and legs are black.
 Both sexes are alike with the male usually slightly larger.
+It is very similar in appearance to the Cackling Goose.

-Notes - The Canada Goose is the most common species of goose in north America.
-They are a common sight in city parks and are happy to co-exist with people, although due to large numbers they are sometimes considered a pest.
+Notes: - The Canada Goose belongs to the Branta genus (Black Geese) and is the most common species of goose in North America.
+There are several sub-species including the Atlantic Canada Goose, Interior Canada Goose, Giant Canada Goose, Moffitt's Canada Goose, Vancouver Canada Goose, and Dusky Canada Goose.
+The Cackling Goose was considered to be the same species or a sub-species of the Canada Goose but is now considered a different species despite the similarities.
+The Canada Goose is a common sight in city parks and they are happy to co-exist with people, although due to large numbers they are sometimes considered a pest.

 WWT Slimbridge Video clips: